CoryMcCartan/easycensus/cran-comments.md

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This resubmission fixes a redirected URL.
-It also fixes CRAN check warning on R-devel about S3 generic/method consistency caused by an update to the `vctrs` package.

 * The 1 NOTE is for CRAN checks regarding non-ASCII characters in data.
 This submission does not remove the non-ASCII characters as they are Spanish-language